WMFD (AM): History

 In 1954, the station launched WMFD-TV Channel 6, Wilmington's first TV station, now WECT.

 In May 1996, Community Broadcasting sold radio stations WMFD, WUOY, and WBMS to a new company called Ocean Broadcasting.
 As a talk station, WMFD added Dr. Laura Schlessinger and The Fabulous Sports Babe, as well as CNN Headline News part of the time.
 In 1999, WMFD was airing Don Imus' morning show from New York City.

 In 2000, WMFD changed to sports radio and added the minor-league baseball team Wilmington Waves.

 In July 2004, NextMedia Group purchased WRQR, WAZO, and WMFD from Ocean Broadcasting, and WKXB and WSFM from Sea-Comm Inc.

 In July 2008, Capitol Broadcasting announced its purchase of NextMedia's Wilmington stations.

+In 2026 Curtis Media Group purchased WMFD and five other stations from Capitol Broadcasting's Sunrise Broadcasting for $1.75 million.